NonMajorNerd/Arel/README.txt

         Press [s] to open your stats menu
         Press [esc] to close the stats menu

-	[x] Examine/Target
+	[x] Examine
-		Press [x] to enter targeting mode, then use the arrow keys to select a cell/target to examine.
+		Press [x] to enter examine mode, then use the arrow keys to examine the map and your surroundings.
-		Press [esc] to leave targeting mode.
+		Press [esc] to leave examine mode.

     ****************
     *  To-Do List  *
     ****************

+		*Rebalance item drops to account for bows, arrows..*

-		*Add left/right (KP4/KP6) in menus to naviage pages *Add communicable conditions
+		*Add context tooltip hints for ranged weapon system *Add left/right (KP4/KP6) in menus to naviage pages *Add communicable conditions
 		*Add score saving, high-score tables